Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 If you’re searching for where to stay in Busan on a budget, K 79 Guesthouse is for you.
 And if you’re a young solo traveler, even better as it offers beds in single-sex dorm rooms.

-With plenty of light, airy spaces, and shared communal rooms including a kitchen, laundry, and lounge, it’s the perfect accommodation for backpackers in Busan.
-Plus, the price also includes a simple yet delicious breakfast to get your day started the right way.
+With plenty of light, airy spaces, and shared communal rooms, including a kitchen, laundry, and lounge, it’s the perfect hostel in Busan.

-Guests will appreciate the Korean feel of the property, which has delightful, quirky touches like hanging egg chairs or seats shaped like dice, textured wood-effect flooring and faux foliage or flowers draped across the ceilings.
+Guests will appreciate the Korean feel of the property, which has delightful, quirky touches like hanging egg chairs or seats shaped like dice, textured wood-effect flooring, and faux foliage or flowers draped across the ceilings.

-The local market is right beside the K 79 Hotel and the station is also nearby.
+The local market is right beside the K 79 Hotel, and the station is also nearby.

 Read reviews and check prices here.